mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 20 minutes before the exam:

-1. Walk in a empty room with my laptop and a bottle of water (pencil and paper are not allowed).
+1. Walk in an empty room with my laptop and a bottle of water (pencils and paper are not allowed).
 1. Close all opened applications, except the web browser, Chrome.
 1. Run the [compatibility check tool](https://www.examslocal.com/ScheduleExam/Home/CompatibilityCheck) and make sure all items pass, especially webcam and speaker are connected.
 1. Close all other tabs in the Chrome, except the exam panel and a tab for documentation

 The exam panel (in the web browser tab) has two major parts.
-Questions are displayed in the left half of the screen and command line console are in the right half of the screen.
-There is a tool bar on the top that you can:
+Questions are displayed in the left half of the screen and the command-line console is in the right half of the screen.
+There is a toolbar on the top that you can:
  - open a notepad (a floating panel in the browser)
  - end the exam
  - etc.